UlisseLab/ulisselab.github.io/content/writeups/2025/trx/perfect-bird/index.md

 ```

-Apparently, the code is an array of integers.
+The result we get is an array of integers.
 We can convert it to ASCII to get the flag.

 ```python
 #!/bin/env python3